Mitch Gaylord: 1984 Olympic Games

 In the 1984 Summer Olympic Games, Gaylord led the gold-medal-winning U.S. men's gymnastics team, becoming the first American gymnast to score a perfect 10.00 in the Olympics.
-He also won the silver medal in vault, the bronze in parallel bars and the bronze in the rings.
-In addition to his individual accolades, Gaylord led the US men's gymnastics team to a gold medal in the team competition for the first and only time in Olympics history.
+He also won the silver medal in vault, the bronze in parallel bars, and the bronze in the rings.
+In addition to his individual accolades, Gaylord led the US men's gymnastics team to a gold medal in the team competition for the first time in Olympic history.
 The moment was heralded as a significant upset over the teams from China and Japan.
 After the 1984 Olympics he and his fellow Olympic gymnasts went on a six-month promotional tour across the US, selling out arenas in about two dozen American cities.
 He also wrote his first book during this period, centering on using gymnastics exercises to train.
 He was also named by President Ronald Reagan as a member of the President's Council on Physical Fitness and Sports in November 1985.

-Acting
+Post-gymnastics career

 Gaylord has appeared in several movies and TV shows.
 Most notably, he performed as a stunt double for Chris O'Donnell (as Robin) and the uncredited role of Mitch Grayson (Robin's older brother) in the 1995 movie Batman Forever, and played the lead in American Anthem (1986), opposite actress Janet Jones.
 The latter movie, in which Gaylord played a gymnast training for the Olympics, has been noted as an inspiration to future generations of Olympic gymnasts.
 He was also a frequent guest star on Hollywood Squares, and appeared in advertisements for Diet Coke, Nike, Inc., Vidal Sassoon, Soloflex, Levi Strauss & Co., and Texaco.

-Gaylord has also remained an ambassador to the sport of gymnastics, serving as a commentator for NBC and Fox Sports during televised gymnastics events, as well as developing several nationally-televised fitness programs and products.
+Gaylord has also remained an ambassador for gymnastics, serving as a commentator for NBC and Fox Sports during televised gymnastics events, and developing several nationally televised fitness programs and products.

-Later career

 Since retiring from acting, Gaylord has worked as a financial advisor at Morgan Stanley Smith Barney.
 He has also been an advocate for child allergy awareness.